This guide explains the steps you need to install LXQt Desktop in Arch Linux.

 Part 2: Install LXQt Desktop in Arch Linux

 After reboot, choose Arch Linux from grub.
-In the Arch Linux prompt start running the following commands in sequence.
-These commands install Xorg server, display manager, LXQt desktop components, controller packages, and additional applications.
+In the Arch Linux prompt, start running the following commands in sequence.
+These commands install the Xorg server, display manager, LXQt desktop components, controller packages, and additional applications.

-For all the commands use default i.e. press enter when asked.
+For all the commands, use the default, i.e. press enter when asked.